Tyrone Mings and Aaron Wan-Bissaka earn first England calls as Kyle Walker is dropped

 Tyrone Mings and Aaron Wan-Bissaka have received their first England call-ups for the upcoming European Qualifiers against Bulgaria and Kosovo.

-Mason Mount and James Maddison are included, while Alex Oxlade-Chamberlain returns having last played for England in March 2018.
+Mason Mount and James Maddison are included in the 25-man squad, while Alex Oxlade-Chamberlain returns having last played for England in March 2018.

 Asked about his right-back selections, England manager Gareth Southgate said: "We're really looking at him [Wan-Bissaka] and Trent [Alexander-Arnold] - that's the reason, on this occasion, Kyle Walker's not with us - we think it's an opportunity to have a look at two young players.